blog

 The contextual AI even adapts to subtle brand nuances between teams.
 For example, the Marketing team might have certain style preferences for branding that differ from the Product team’s preferred approach.
 Contextual AI can help adapt communication assets to reflect these style preferences for each team-specific use case.

-Content is where business communication comes to life and where it truly matters.
+The team level is where your team’s unique way of working starts to shape the output.
 "At this stage,” shares Bithika, “Prezent features like My Workspace allow teams to upload documents—just like they would to Google Drive—that the AI can pull from to personalize presentations.”

 By carefully choosing content that the AI can reference—such as team-specific branding examples and customer research documents—businesses can supply Prezent’s platform with the right context to create content that is fully aligned with your brand and your intended use case.